OliverMidbrink/ArduinoBoat/README.md

 # ArduinoBoat

-Firmware for a differential thrust RC airboat.
+Code originaly written for a buddy's RC airboat.
 It is based on arduino and uses hc-12 modules for bi-directional communication.
+The software has NOT been thoroughly tested.